top of page

 The following general periods apply to storage and archiving under German law:

-6 years – Other business documents: commercial or business letters received, copies of commercial or business letters sent, other documents relevant to taxation, e.g., hourly wage slips, operating statements, calculation documents, price tags, but also payroll documents, unless they are already accounting documents, and cash register receipts (Section 147 (1) No. 2, 3, 5 in conjunction with (3) AO, Section 257 (1) No. 2 and 3 in conjunction with (4) HGB).
+• 6 years – Other business documents: incoming commercial or business letters, copies of commercial or business letters sent, other tax-relevant documents, e.g. payroll statements, operating statements, calculation documents, price tags, but also payroll documents, unless these are already accounting documents, as well as cash receipts (Section 147 (1) Nos.
+2, 3, 5 in conjunction with (3) AO, Section 257 (1) Nos.
+2 and 3 in conjunction with (4) HGB).

-3 years - Data required to consider potential warranty and damage claims or similar contractual claims and rights, as well as to process related inquiries, based on previous business experience and customary industry practices, will be stored for the duration of the regular statutory limitation period of three years (Sections 195, 199 BGB).
+• 3 years – Data required for the examination of potential warranty and damage claims or similar contractual claims and rights, as well as for the processing of related inquiries, will be stored for the duration of the regular statutory limitation period of three years (195, 199 BGB) based on previous business experience and industry practices.

 Rights of data subjects